Dimensions: Other (Center Plaque): 52 x 112 in., 3 cm (132.1 x 284.5 cm, 1 3/16 in.)

 Credit Line: An Iowa Art in State Buildings Project for the Molecular Biology Building.
 In the Art on Campus Collection, University Museums, Iowa State University, Ames, Iowa.

-Iowa State University, Molecular Biology, North entrance/exterior wall
+Iowa State University, Molecular Biology, South entrance

 Object Number: U91.72abcd